diversen/minimal-log/README.md

 # minimal-log

-A thin and simple System-like error-log class
+A thin and simple debug- and error-log class

 Install